nits2010/DataStructureAlgo/DSA_Pattern/Pattern 02_Two Pointers.md

 Write a function to return the indices of the two numbers (i.e. the pair) such that they add up to the given `target`.

-Since the given array is sorted, a brute-force solution could be to iterate through the array, taking one number at a time and searching for the second number through <b>Binary Search</b>.
+Since the given array is sorted, a brute-force solutionMimicPQ could be to iterate through the array, taking one number at a time and searching for the second number through <b>Binary Search</b>.
 The <b>time complexity</b> of this algorithm will be `O(N*logN)`.
 Can we do better than this?

 We can follow the <b>Two Pointers</b> approach.
 We will start with one pointer pointing to the beginning of the array and another pointing at the end.
 At every step, we will see if the numbers pointed by the <b>two pointers</b> add up to the `target` sum.
 If they do, we have found our pair; otherwise, we will do one of two things:
 1. If the sum of the two numbers pointed by the <b>two pointers</b> is greater than the `target` sum, this means that we need a pair with a smaller sum.
 So, to try more pairs, we can decrement the end-pointer.